 NOTE: That doesn’t mean you should stuff your post full of keywords.
-Your keywords should be placed naturally and they shouldn’t jump out as your reader.
+Your keywords should be placed naturally and they shouldn’t jump out at your reader.
 But we’ll go over keyword placement and usage in another post.

 Other Reasons to Pursue Low-Hanging Fruit Keywords:

-- Your site ranks higher in the SERPS faster for those keywords.
+- Your site ranks higher in the SERPs faster for those keywords.